maniSbindra/MEAN-demo/README.md

+# To Debug you can use following
+#  Get-AzureResourceGroupLog -ResourceGroup 7resgrp -Status Failed -DetailedOutput

 # Demo 2 using fron end NODEJS cluster and a MongoDB sharded cluster with 2-3 replicasets
 # Demonstarte when to / When not to Shard the cluster, and compare performance